lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 correction.

-Putting these observations together, we can leverage classically controlled operations to obtain a protocol that is fully deterministic!
-The correct circuit implementating quantum teleportation is given by
+Putting these observations together, we can leverage classically controlled operations to obtain a fully deterministic protocol!
+The correct circuit implementing quantum teleportation is given by

 {{< qviz file="figs/teleportation.json" />}}